mhahmadilivany/SentinelNN/README.md

   --pruning-ratio=0.x --importance=method_name
   ```

-> the `pruning_ratio` is a value between 0 and 1.
+> The `pruning_ratio` is a value between 0 and 1.
 The `importance` method name can be: *"l1-norm", "vul-gain", "salience", "deepvigor" or "channel-FI"*.

 > In the case of `importance=deepvigor` the derived vulnerability factors by [DeepVigor ](https://github.com/mhahmadilivany/DeepVigor)are saved, for each layer separately, in the corresponding workspace and can be reused.